Virtually-Retro/SoundManager/README.md

 play_sound( ID ) - Plays a sound with the given ID

-stop_sound( ID ) - Stops a soud playing with the given ID
+stop_sound( ID ) - Stops a sound playing with the given ID

 clear_all_sounds() - Clears the sound manager database